 The ocean floors are full of filament like structures, formed by plants that produce electricity.
 Increasingly, research begins to demonstrate that the key necessities for all life on earth is indeed electricity.
 From shrubs, to ants, to birds, to people, anything harnesses energy via the transference of electrons.
 Some experts think that the very first cell like organisms on earth channelled electricity from the seafloor using filament-shaped gardens.

-In a study (2015), NASA researchers Laurie Barge and Michael Russell reported growing their own tiny plant-like filaments in a laboratory and using them to power a light bulb.
-The findings demonstrate that the underwater structures may have indeed given an electrical boost to earth’s first life forms.
+In a study (2015), NASA researchers Laurie Barge and Michael Russell reported growing their own tiny plant like filaments in a laboratory and using them to power a light bulb.
+The findings demonstrate that the underwater structures may indeed have given an electrical boost to earth’s first life forms.

-But organic life doesn’t want to get shocked, so it needs exactly the right amount of electricity.
+But, organic life doesn’t want to get shocked, so it needs exactly the right amount of electricity.
 The experiment shows what that amount of electricity might be — just under one volt.
 The puzzle as to why plants generate electricity is now on the table.
 It is part of a re-evaluation in which electrical signals and frequencies seem to be the key.